andyatkinson/andyatkinson.github.io/_posts/2024-09-24-solid-cache-rails-postgresql.md

 After adjusting `shared_buffers`, increase `effective_cache_size` to keep the planner up to date.

-If we’ve disabled Write Ahead Logging, then we wouldn’t have write IO spikes from CHECKPOINT operations.
-We could disable it entirely, or set the wal_level to `minimal` to get durability guarantees, but not a higher level of logging needed for replication, when we’re not replicating cache content.
+With Write Ahead Logging disabled, write IO spikes from `CHECKPOINT` operations are avoided.
+Besides disabling it entirely, another option is to set the `wal_level` to `minimal` which provides durability guarantees, but reduces the logging level to one that's too low for replication.

 What about transactions?
 All Postgres operations from Active Record are wrapped in an implicit transaction.
 Active Record provides a way to explicitly control the transaction, including providing options to the transaction.